 So what kind of psychic energy is available to us?
 Basically, it comes in two forms: conscious and unconscious.
 Conscious psychic energy is a relatively stable energy source; readily available, consistent and reliable, it may burn slow and low at first, but gradually builds intensity as it gains momentum, giving it a regenerative quality.
 Free and abundant, it’s the solar power of psychic energy.
 Unconscious psychic energy, by contrast, comes in limited supply.
 Like fossil fuel buried deep in the ground, its location and scarcity make it difficult to access and costly to extract.
 Incredibly volatile and highly combustible, it burns hot and fast and, although powerful, its explosive energy is fairly fleeting and not easily renewable.

-Personality theory posits that the functions in the functional stack are ordered in descending consciousness (i.e. from most conscious to least conscious).
+Personality theory posits that the functions in the function stack are ordered in descending consciousness (i.e. from most conscious to least conscious).
 Combining this information with what we’ve just learned about conscious and unconscious energy, our dominant function, usually in concert with the auxiliary function, is what provides us with conscious (solar) energy.
 Conversely, the inferior function, sometimes along with the tertiary function, provides the unconscious (fossil fuel) energy.
-Being well versed in your functional stack means having valuable information about the two types of psychic energy (conscious and unconscious) that you can draw from.
+Being well versed in your function stack means having valuable information about the two types of psychic energy (conscious and unconscious) that you can draw from.

 At Personality Junkie, one of the foremost concerns we hear comes from exasperated readers in the midst of a veritable energy crisis.
 Commonly expressed as mounting anxiety, frustration and fatigue, these individuals have reached a point of critical dissatisfaction, stopping them cold on life’s path.
 It’s as if after months, or even years, of driving around with the check engine light blinking ominously, the car finally comes screeching to a halt with a horrible clunk and a mocking “pbfffttt!” of smoke pouring out from under the hood.
 Evidently cars require maintenance?? …As with so many things, we often aren’t aware of the need for regular psychological upkeep until the metaphorical machine breaks down.
 Stranded on the side of the road, without a clue about how to fix just what we’ve wrought to warrant a breakdown, we think to ourselves, “Now might be a good time to consult the manual,” and turn to the psychological universe for answers.

-If you glean one thing from personality psychology, it should be this, the primary rule governing type theory: the mind ultimately desires a harmonious balance, or equal distribution, of energy in consciousness with all four functions in the functional stack.
+If you glean one thing from personality psychology, it should be this, the primary rule governing type theory: the mind ultimately desires a harmonious balance, or equal distribution, of energy in consciousness with all four functions in the function stack.
 In car speak, it longs to run on all four cylinders.
 Though never quick or easy, that is the ultimate aim.
 To that end, it resists our becoming lopsided by over-emphasizing one function in consciousness to the exclusion of others.
 Often, that means inadvertently being drawn in by our inferior function—the crown jewel of our psychological development symbolizing completion and wholeness.
 That propensity becomes particularly enticing and increasingly urgent anytime we get the sense that we aren’t reaching our destination fast enough, presumably because we’re not getting the same energy boost we’re used to receiving from our more conscious functions.

 Far and away, the prevailing cause of a breakdown is the continued use, resulting in overuse, of a function lower in consciousness—commonly the inferior function.
 This is the psychological equivalent of burning nothing but our very limited reserves of fossil fuel day in and day out, rather than turning to our sustainable, renewable solar power to carry us through life energy-wise.
 While may get a huge boost of energy at the outset, it comes at the expense of endurance, making it an inefficient use of energy over the long haul.
 In other words, it’s costly.
 As the tank dries up and we press the pedal harder as if to somehow extract miles from fumes, we’re left with the unsettling feeling that we’re running on borrowed time.